ryantd42/NY-Legislative-Git/2023/S358B-2023/bill.md

-  printed to be committed to the Committee  on  Consumer  Protection  -- reported  favorably  from  said committee, ordered to first and second report, ordered to a third reading,  amended  and  ordered  reprinted, retaining its place in the order of third reading
+  printed to be committed to the Committee  on  Consumer  Protection  -- reported  favorably  from  said committee, ordered to first and second report, ordered to a third reading,  amended  and  ordered  reprinted, retaining its place in the order of third reading -- again amended and ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the general business law, in relation to prohibiting the unauthorized  installation of  certain security devices on residential